Jack Sellers: Racing career

-After 1994 Sellers continued to race in the West Series on a part-time basis.
+After 1994, Sellers continued to race in the West Series on a part-time basis.
 Scoring several top-ten finishes in 1995 and 1996.
 He cut down on his schedule after the 1996 season.
 Only running eight races between 1997 and 1999.
 In 2000 made a full-time return to the West Series.
 Mostly running midpack.
 In 2002 at Kansas Speedway Sellers scored his first top-ten finish in over five years.
 He continued to race full-time till the 2006 season.
 After that Sellers ran most races every season but did not race full-time again until the 2014 season.
 That season Sellers finished ninth in the points standings.
 He also scored his final career top-ten finish at Iowa Speedway.
 After the 2014 season Sellers reduced his schedule.
 He ran four races in the 2015, as well as the 2016 season.
 The final race of the 2016 season at All American Speedway would turn out to be the last start of Sellers' career.
 During his career Sellers entered over 300 West Series races and started a record 282 of them.
 He scored a total of 32 top-ten finishes.
 His best finish was seventh, a feat he accomplished six times.

-In an interview in 2011 Sellers talked about his longevity in the West Series.
+In an interview in 2011, Sellers talked about his longevity in the West Series.
 “I never would have dreamed that I would go this far,” Sellers said with his familiar chuckle.
 “When you’ve been doing it so long, it’s not something that you can just quit.”

 Death

 Sellers died at his ranch in Sacramento, California on October 24, 2016, aged 72.
-He had finished 14th at All American Speedway in the 2016 K&N Pro Series West finale just a little over a week before.
+He had finished fourteenth at All-American Speedway in the 2016 K&N Pro Series West finale just a little over a week before.